-What Is Boyle’s Law Of Thermodynamics?
+What is Boyle’s Law Of Thermodynamics?

 Boyle’s Law is an Ideal Gas Law that basically defines that how the pressure of a given mass of a gas is inversely proportional to the volume of the given gas (or vice-versa) at a constant temperature within a closed system.

 In fact, like all the other Ideal Gas Law, Boyles Law describes the behavior of an Ideal Gas.
-Yet, this pressure volume law can also be applied to real gases at normal temperatures and low pressure.
+Yet, this pressure-volume law can also be applied to real gases at normal temperatures and low pressure.

-In other words, at constant temperature, the volume of a given mass of a gas is inversely proportional to its pressure.
+In other words, at a constant temperature, the volume of a given mass of a gas is inversely proportional to its pressure.
 This law is known as Boyle’s Law.